GreaterManchesterODA/Digital-Exclusion-Risk-Index/Methodology.md

 The third option is to take the maximum and minimum values of the areas of focus.
 That is, if a local authority is being viewed, the maximum and minimum values of that local authority are used; if a region is being viewed, the maximum and minimum values of that region are used.
 This would mean a recalculation - and thereby reprioritisation of risk - dependent on the area in focus.

 ## Components
 Each indicator is turned into a score between 0 and 10.
 This allows indicators to be grouped into wider 'components' of digital exclusion, and weighted to provide a component score between 0 and 10.
 The four components are: age, broadband, deprivation, and activity.
+The calculation is simply:

 ### Age component and weightings
 The age component is built from two indicator scores: the proportion of the population aged 65+, and the proportion of the population aged 75+.
 There is a clear correlation between these two datasets, but not a direct correlation.
 As a result, both datasets are used.
 Each is equally weighted (50% each) to form the age component.

 ### Broadband component and weightings
 The broadband component is built from three indicator scores: the proportion of homes unable to receive a 30MBit/s connection; the proportion of connections receiving less than 10MBit/s broadband; and the average download speed.
-The components are weighted xx%, xx%, xx% respectively.
+The components are equally weighted (33.3%).

 ### Deprivation component and weightings
+The deprivation component is built from four indicator scores: the proportion of over 65 residents on guaranteed Pension Credit; the proportion of 16+ population with no qualifications; the alternative unemployment rate; and the Index of Multiple Deprivation score.
+The components are weighted 20%, 40%, 20% and 20% respectively.

 ### Activity component
+The activity component is built from just one indicator: the ONS' Digital Hard to Count score.

 ## DERI Score
+The overall DERI score takes each of the components and weights them to provide a score between 0 and 10, with 0 being low risk of digital exclusion, and 10 being a high risk.

 ### Weightings